MicrosoftDocs/entra-docs/docs/identity/monitoring-health/concept-diagnostic-settings-logs-options.md

 ### Provisioning logs

-If your organization provisions users through a third-party application such as Workday or ServiceNow, you might want to export the `ProvisioningLogs` reports.
+If your organization provisions users through a non-Microsoft application such as Workday or ServiceNow, you might want to export the `ProvisioningLogs` reports.
 For more information, see [Provisioning logs](concept-provisioning-logs.md).

 ### AD FS sign-in logs